-WordPress is a powerful and widely used content management system (CMS) that allows users to create and manage websites easily.
-Installing WordPress on an Ubuntu server using the LEMP stack (Linux, NGINX, MariaDB, and PHP) ensures a robust and high-performance environment for your website.
-This setup combines NGINX’s efficiency with MariaDB’s reliability and PHP’s versatility, providing a solid foundation for your WordPress site.
+WordPress is a content management system (CMS) that allows users to create and manage websites with minimal technical knowledge.
+Installing WordPress on an Ubuntu server using the LEMP stack (Linux, Nginx, MariaDB, and PHP) provides a high-performance environment for your website.
+This setup combines Nginx’s efficient request handling with MariaDB’s database reliability and PHP’s scripting capabilities.

 LEMP Stack For WordPress